 Frequently Asked Questions

-Questions about the app and how to use it
+Questions about the app

 Anyone can use the app.
 There are no age restrictions.
 However, we do have recommendations for parents of children under the age of 16.
 If you use the app in the private area, the app and the use of the associated services are free of charge.
 Commercial companies and organizations conclude a license agreement with us.
 Further details regulate our Terms of use.